llacourciere/readme-generator/README.md

 ## Description
-this is a readme generator using command line quesitons </div>
+This project was made using node.js It uses inquirer to promt the user through questions about a project so that they can complete a comprehensive readme using simple questions

 ## Installation
-node and inquirer
+Node

 ## Usage
-this generates high quality readmes using prompts from the command line about your projects
+This is meant to generate readme files so that it is easier to create a readme for your projects

 ## License
- This application is covered by the ISC license.
+ This application is covered by the Apache license.

 ## Contributing
-be nice
+Please be nice

 ## Tests
-all sorts
+None

 ## Questions
  <p>If you have any questions email me: lacourcierela@gmail.com</p>